primev/mev-commit/contracts/contracts/validator-registry/middleware/README.md

 Read more about Symbiotic slashing [here](https://docs.symbiotic.fi/core-modules/vaults#slashing).

-Vaults with instant slashers must have an `epochDuration` greater than than `slashPeriodSeconds` to register with our middleware contract, ensuring collateral is slashable during the full slashing period.
+Vaults with instant slashers must have an `epochDuration` greater than `slashPeriodSeconds` to register with our middleware contract, ensuring collateral is slashable during the full slashing period.

 Vaults with veto slashers: